 Supporting a fellow staff member was my first, real professional development challenge working on a campaign.
 I am proud of myself for working through the situation, but I’m not sure I would’ve had the context, knowledge, or self-confidence to support them without Staff Academy.

-Learn about creating an inclusive campaign with NDTC’s Medium post, “How to Create an Inclusive Campaign.”
+Learn about creating an inclusive campaign with NDTC’s Medium article, “How to Create an Inclusive Campaign.”

 These Changes Are Just The Beginning

 NDTC’s mission is to empower Democrats to build party infrastructure and promote Democratic values in their communities.
 We’re proud knowing that Staff Academy graduates have the tools to carry out this mission across the country.